robjwells/robjwells.github.io/posts/2017/12/2017-12-19-skype-emoji-cache.md

 <div class="flag">
   <p><b>Postscript:</b> If you delete all the mp4 and png files in that directory and then relaunch Skype, it will refill it — but with 3.5MB of animated png emojis.</p>
+  <p><b>Post-postscript:</b> I changed the title to remove the emoji as some feed-reading services (like Feed Wrangler, the one I use), couldn’t handle
+  🤦‍♀️.
+Oh well 🤦‍♂️.
+(And, funnily enough, BBEdit doesn’t handle the “emoji + zero width joiner + modifier” as a single character.
+Unicode is hard.)</p>
 </div>